rejaraujo/trading-journal/README.md

 # FrontEnd Trading Journal Project

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Overview:

 Welcome to the Trading Journal web application!
-This project aims to create a dynamic online trading journal that offers traders essential tools, insightful data analysis, and a supportive community to enhance their trading performance.
-Inspired by the tools used by trading professionals, this project mimics the visual appearance and functionality of the TraderVue web application to provide a comprehensive trading experience.
+This project was initialized using `Create React App`, leveraging the capabilities of Redux and the convenience of Redux Toolkit.
+Additionally, it incorporates the Material-UI library for designing user interfaces.
+Inspired by the tools used by trading experts, this project mirrors the visual design and features of the TraderVue web application available at https://www.tradervue.com.

 ## Running locally